John Carpenter (game show contestant): Who Wants to Be a Millionaire

 Carpenter was originally uninterested in Millionaire but eventually tuned in one night after dinner while having friends over at his house.
 When he found the show's higher-tier questions no more difficult than the lower-tier ones, he decided to call in to the show's hotline for a chance to become a contestant.
 Carpenter answered all of the hotline questions correctly and was on the show within two days.

-Host Regis Philbin described Carpenter as having "cruised right through those first fourteen questions," as he had proceeded to reach the final question without using any of his lifelines.
+The host Regis Philbin described Carpenter as having "cruised right through those first fourteen questions," as he had proceeded to reach the final question without using any of his lifelines.
 The $1 million question was, "Which of these U.S. Presidents appeared on the television series 'Laugh-In'?", with the choices being A) Lyndon Johnson, B) Richard Nixon, C) Jimmy Carter, and D) Gerald Ford.
 Carpenter used his Phone-A-Friend lifeline to call his father not for help, but rather to inform him that he was going to win the million dollars.
 Carpenter later said, "I thought I'd look so cocky if I didn't use any lifelines, so I faked it."
+Ken Jennings and Matt Damon would later use the lifeline to call Brad Rutter on the $1 million question for the same reason, but it was cut due to time constraints.

 With his win, Carpenter became the first contestant in the worldwide Millionaire franchise to win the show's top prize.
 He said that the only question that had flustered him was one which asked for the location of the Gunfight at the O.K.
 Corral.
 Carpenter eventually remembered that the film Tombstone included the gunfight, and he replied correctly with the answer 'Tombstone, Arizona'.
 While taking a vacation after his win, Carpenter considered quitting his job with the IRS, but eventually decided against it.
 He explained to Kiplinger's Personal Finance that "after the taxes, it's not change-your-life kind of money if you want to eat every day."
 Carpenter also described the fame as having a bigger impact on his life than the money, later stating: "The money doesn't change your life.
 What happens afterwards might."